oVirt/ovirt-site/source/vdsm/momvdsmseparation.html.md

 We can tweak the config file (/etc/vdsm/mom.conf) values to use 15 second period for all loops.
 That provides a huge improvement on the test (120 CPUs) machine.

+We want to ship mom as a separate process as new default in 3.6.
+However, old code will be kept, so it will be possible to run MOM as VDSM thread with manual configuration, obtaining the same behaviour as in oVirt 3.5.x.

+Instructions to reconfigure MOM to run as VDSM thread will be provided on this page.

 ### Release Notes

 TBD